mjaquiery/CRAP/what-we-do.md

 Members of the _Consortium_ discuss competing theories which can explain scientific findings in profanity research.
 These discussions can involve developing new theories, identifying existing results which are in need of replication, determining critical tests of competing theories, and arranging adversarial collaborations.

-The breadth and depth of knowledge represented by members of the _Consortium_ means that members can form small groups who can develop more complete theories than they might be able to alone.
+The breadth and depth of knowledge represented by members of the _Consortium_, which span from neuroscience to linguistics, means that members can form small groups who can develop more complete theories than they might be able to alone.

 The [replication crisis]() in science has highlighted the importance of having reliable data which we can use for constructing theories.
 A key part of the theory development process is identifying existing results which may be unreliable and which would stop us from developing true theories if they were taken at face value.